dhis2/dhis2-docs/src/user/scheduling.md

 Examples:

-1. A predictor is computed from weekly data of the same week.
+1. **Requirement**: A predictor uses data from the same week as the predicted value.
 (No past sampled data is used.)
-After the week ends on Sunday, you expect the weekly data to be entered on the Monday and Tuesday.
+After the week ends on Sunday, you expect the data to be entered in the following two days: Monday and Tuesday.
 You don't want to start predicting data until Wednesday after the week ends because you don't want partial results to be shown.
 However, data may still be adjusted on Wednesday, so you want to update the predictions also on Thursday.
 After that, the data is frozen and you don't want to predict for that period anymore.

-    For a job running daily or more frequently, define the relative start as -10 and the relative end as -2 (for periods within 10 to 2 days before the job runs).
+    **Solution:** For a job running daily or more frequently, define the relative start as -10 and the relative end as -2 (for periods within 10 to 2 days before the job runs).

     - Before Wednesday of the following week, the period end is greater than 2 days before, so no predictions are made.